 5. Offer goals and career advancement

-Offer your team meaningful work with plenty of opportunities to climb up the ladder.
-Your seasonal workers will want responsibility on their plate and to excel in the company, all this leads to them being more engaged and invested in the company meetings its goals.
+Offer your team meaningful work, with plenty of opportunities to climb up the ladder.
+Your seasonal workers will want responsibility on their plate and to excel in the company, all this leads to them being more engaged and invested in the company meeting its goals.

 6. Avoid the “us” versus “them” mentality

-Sometimes you may have long-term (full time) employees who don’t respect the seasonal workers and this can easily kill employee engagement in a heartbeat.
+Sometimes you may have long-term (full time) employees who don’t respect the seasonal workers, this can easily kill employee engagement in a heartbeat and create a very toxic work environment for all employees.
 Make sure long-term employees acknowledge that seasonal staff are part of the team and that everyone must work together.

 Or implement the following incentives which apply to every team member.

-Your customers expect amazing service and they don’t care if it comes from a seasoned worker or a temporary one.
-Only through employee engagement can you make this a reality so implement the six tips we highlight above and you’re already there.
+Your customers expect amazing service and they don’t care if it comes from a seasoned worker or a temporary one; they won’t even know who is who.
+Only through employee engagement can you make this a reality, so implement the six tips we highlight above and you’re already there.

-Connecteam is your tool to manage employee engagement, development, and relationship.
-You can streamline communication, give your employees a platform to be heard, boost engagement, strengthen the company culture, align employees with company policies, streamline daily operations, build professional skills and so much more.Find out more
+Streamline communication, boost engagement, strengthen the company culture, align employees with company policies, streamline daily operations, build professional skills and so much more with Connecteam!Start for free